Disability publications in the United States: Disability rights activism

-Other disability publications, such as The Ragged Edge, Mainstream, and Mouth, are focused overtly on disability rights activism, and helped promote the disability community's civil rights agenda.
+Other disability publications, such as The Ragged Edge, Mainstream, and Mouth, were focused overtly on disability rights activism, and helped promote the disability community's civil rights agenda.
 The American Disability rights movement began in the mid-to-late 1970s.
 After the Rehabilitation Act was passed in the 1970s but not given entitlements, the disability community began a campaign of protests and activism.
 Publications grew from these activities such as Mainstream magazine in 1975 and The Disability Rag in 1980 (renamed The Ragged Edge in 1997).
 Mouth began in 1990 after its founder Lucy Gwin "escaped from what amounted to a nursing home."
 Mouth was originally focused on people with neurological impairments but evolved into a general all-disability rights advocacy publication.

 Douglas Lathrop wrote in the Society of Professional Journalists The Quill that these rights-based publications emerged because many in the disability community were tired of persistent negative media stereotypes of people with disabilities as inspirational or courageous in the mainstream news media.
 "In light of this persistent reliance on oppressive stereotypes, the disability press fills the void," Lathrop said.
 Lucy Gwin, the editor of Mouth, explained in The Quill: "Nobody (in the nondisabled media) is going to cover the disability-rights movement, so we're just going to have to cover it our own damn selves."